Sufficient conditions for bipartite rigidity, symmetric completability and hyperconnectivity of graphs: Introduction

-Krivelevich, Lew and Michaeli~\cite{KLM} and Vill\'anyi~\cite{vill} have recently used the probabilistic method to obtain analogous results to \cref{thm:mindegree,thm:main} for $d$-rigidity: Krivelevich et.~al.\ showed that every sufficiently large graph with minimum degree at least $(n+d-2)/2$ is $d$-rigid; and Vill\'anyi showed that every $d(d+1)$-connected graph is $d$-rigid.\footnote{We note that the result of Krivelevich et.~al.\ can be deduced from \cref{thm:mindegree}(b) by using the above-mentioned link between $\cS_{d+1}(K_n^\circ)$ and $\cR_d(K_n)$.} We also use the probabilistic method, but our proofs significantly differ from those in \cite{KLM,vill}.
+Krivelevich, Lew and Michaeli~\cite{KLM} and Vill\'anyi~\cite{vill} have recently used the probabilistic method to obtain analogous results to \cref{thm:mindegree,thm:main} for $d$-rigidity: Krivelevich et al.\ showed that every sufficiently large graph with minimum degree at least $(n+d-2)/2$ is $d$-rigid; and Vill\'anyi showed that every $d(d+1)$-connected graph is $d$-rigid.
+(Note that the result of Krivelevich et al.\ can also be deduced from \cref{thm:mindegree}(b) by using the above-mentioned link between $\cS_{d+1}(K_n^\circ)$ and $\cR_d(K_n)$.)
 The key difference between our setting and that of \cite{KLM,vill} is that the so-called 1-extension operation preserves independence in $\cR_d(K_n)$, but does not preserve independence in the matroids we work with.
 Instead, we have to rely on the double 1-extension and looped 1-extension operations defined in the next section, and this requires significant new ideas.
 In particular, to prove \cref{thm:main}, we introduce a new variant of vertex-connectivity for bipartite graphs, which we call $k$-biconnectivity, and we give a lower bound on the vertex cover number in critically $k$-biconnected bipartite graphs (\cref{lem:tau_bound}), as well as in critically $k$-connected graphs (\cref{lem:tau_bound2}).